I have to admit…

 The cookie dough spreads out a LOT, so it’s important to place your teaspoons-full of dough about 3 inches apart on the baking sheet.
 I baked 8 cookies at a time on a 15 x 10 baking sheet.
 This recipe also yields a LOT of cookies (approximately 80), but can easily be halved.

-The original recipe stated to bake them for 12 minutes, but honestly… I kept burning them.
+The original recipe that I was given stated to bake them for 12 minutes, but honestly… I kept burning them.
 I found that using a rounded teaspoon full of batter and baking them for 7 minutes exactly at 350 degrees F yielded the perfect, golden brown cookies.
-I later found out that Ms. Patsy used a larger amount of cookie dough, which was probably the reason for my baking foul in the beginning… oops!
-But I liked the size of them and 7 minutes was less baking time, so I was happy.

 - 1-1/2 cups (3 sticks) butter, melted and cooled

 - 1 teaspoon vanilla extract